 Rosanne’s first book, I Serve: A Novel of the Black Prince, released in 2009.
 This book explores the tumultuous landscape surrounding the Hundred Years’ War and the Black Death and is a tale of arms, of death, of love, and of honor.
 In 2015, Rosanne began her Pevensey mysteries, novels of romantic suspense set during the British Regency (with inspiration from medieval characters and events).
 The first three titles are: To Wed an Heiress, The Duke’s Last Hunt, and A Duel for Christmas.

-Rosanne enjoys reading and reviewing historical fiction, historical romance, historical mysteries, and some young adult and middle grade books.
+Rosanne enjoys reading and reviewing historical fiction, historical romance, historical mysteries, high fantasy, and some young adult and middle grade books.